 - Dow’s elastomeric coatings create energy-saving white roofs that reflect the sun’s heat and help prevent it from being absorbed into the roof and house, reducing the cost of cooling a home by as much as 20%.

-- Lubrizol works hard to do what’s right for our planet- from using recyclable shipping containers to advocating for environmentally responsible legislation and other initiatives.
+- Lubrizol works hard to do what’s right for our planet- from using recyclable shipping containers to advocating for environmentally responsible legislation.
 For example, one Lubrizol plant reduced fresh water consumption by more than 71 million gallons from 2012 to 2013, more than a 50% reduction in gallons of water used per pound of product made.